michael-wall/http-monitor/http-monitor-readme.md

 **Notes**

-1. The module has been tested in a standard DXP 7.3 Liferay PaaS environment, a high availability DXP 7.3 Liferay PaaS environment and a self hosted Liferay DXP 7.4 environment, all using Zulu JDK 8 for compile and runtime.
+1. The module has been tested in a standard DXP 7.3 Liferay PaaS environment, a high availability DXP 7.3 Liferay PaaS environment and a self hosted Liferay DXP 7.3 environment, all using Zulu JDK 8 for compile and runtime and Liferay DXP 7.3 U26.
 2. All of the pages should be Public pages that allow Guest access.
 3. If an instanceable widget is removed and added back to the same page it will be assigned a new instance id - e.g. the esmm part of offsetcalculatornew_INSTANCE_esmm will be different.
 4. Ensure the Gogo shell command is run in the newly provisioned Liferay PaaS Liferay service shells and not the old Liferay services that are to be terminated after a Liferay PaaS build deployment completes.